The global economy continues to show remarkable resilience

 • Energy was the only sector with a largely positive performance in 2022

 “In the United States, the robust performance of the job market, the excess savings built up during the pandemic and the sustained growth of wages are keeping the propensity of households to spend high, with service activities continuing to benefit from an effect catch-up”, says Guy Wagner, chief investment officer (CIO) of the management company BLI – Banque de Luxembourg Investments.
 “Thanks in particular to a price effect, corporate revenues and profits also remain robust, supporting investment spending.
 In the Eurozone, the verdict on fourth quarter growth is less clear.
-Nevertheless, domestic consumption could also prove robust enough to compensate for the moderation in industrial activities.
+Nevertheless, domestic consumption might also prove robust enough to compensate for the moderation in industrial activities.

 Probable economic recovery in China from the second quarter at the latest

 In China, the abandonment of the zero Covid policy triggered a sharp increase in coronavirus infections, causing a sharp slowdown in activity at the end of the year.
 “Nevertheless, the gradual normalization of the health situation should ensure an economic recovery from the second quarter at the latest”, thinks the Luxembourg economist.
-In Japan, weaker external demand could slow export growth, the country’s main economic driver.
+In Japan, weaker external demand might slow export growth, the country’s main economic driver.

 The main central banks continue to raise their key rates